khalidmesbah/blog-posts/programming-advices.md

 - make art
 - think about you system and develop it

+## learn from other programmers

+- read other's code and try to understand it
+- ask them for help, advice and tips
+- seek information

+## my favourite

+- when you solve a problem or build a project search for how other programmer has built the same thing and learn from them

+## learn debugging and using debuggers

+Read line by line and try to identify what is happening in this line

 ## the more the merrier

 - coding is much more fun when you have company
 - don't be afraid to be exposed and be known as the dumbest person on the planet
 - seize every opportunity to learn and grow
 - ditch that dreaded `imposter syndrome`

+## be lazy

+If something will happen more than once automate it

 ## find unicorns